Creating FREE Life Experiences for your children is priceless!

 had a wonderful time.
 We always vary what we do for birthday parties but I usually like to keep it simple and lower budget.
 This year the activity we included was a scavenger hunt.
 So, after she showed off her Fairy-Tails, they were set for their first clue.

 Not to brag, but I am known for my killer scavenger hunt skills in the neighborhood.
-I thought I would share my wisdom with the world and make it easier on other parents and for kids everywhere to enjoy.
-In all seriousness, my sisters and I have been practicing this skill since we were little and it is a fun filled tradition I continued with cousins, kids I babysat, and now my amazing girls.
+I thought I would share my wisdom with the world and make it easier for other parents and for kids everywhere to enjoy.
+In all seriousness, my sisters and I have been practicing this skill since we were little and it is a fun-filled tradition I continued with cousins, kids I babysat, and now my amazing girls.

 How do you start?
 Simple, sit down with some paper and pen and cut it into strips.
 Each strip will have a clue on it.
 I then number them up in the corner to help keep myself organized.
 Then write your first clue on the first slip of paper.
 This clue you will not hide but hand to the kids.
 I usually have this include some rules to follow as well such as: